nicolaselkhoury/nk-realtime-service-client/README.md

 The index file instantiates several clients connecting to the backend server and perform the scenario below:

 1. Connect to the backend.
+2. A user authenticates to the server, using a JWT token.
 2. A user follows another user (user joins room).
 3. The user unfollows that user (user leaves room).